wdlv/mSEEKR/README.md

 4. --mSEEKRdataframeDir : directory to read in the output dataframe generated from command python mSEEKR.py
 5. -k : The same k value used in the python mSEEKR.py step
 6. --dir : Directory to save output seekr score dataframe
+7. --minSeqLength : The minimum length of sequence found